Stocks end lower on Wall Street; AMC sinks after stock sale

+The benchmark S&P 500 index dropped 0.4% and is now on track for a 0.3% weekly loss.
+Technology companies, whose pricey valuations make them more sensitive to inflation fears, were the biggest weight on the market.
+Microsoft fell 0.6% and Apple lost 1.2%.

+Retailers, hotel operators and a variety of other companies that rely on direct consumer spending also posted some of the biggest declines, as did communications companies.
+Etsy slid 5.4%, Tesla dropped 5.3%, Wynn Resorts fell 4.1% and Facebook lost 0.9%.
+Banks and health care companies rose.

-Stocks mostly fell on Wall Street in afternoon trading Thursday as investors weighed the latest economic reports showing that unemployment claims are falling but labor costs are rising.
+The selling came as investors weighed the latest economic reports showing that unemployment claims are falling but labor costs are rising.
+Traders were also looking ahead to the government's latest monthly jobs report Friday, which could provide more clarity on the economic recovery and the potential for higher inflation.

+“There’s less conviction about what the jobs report may be, so you’re seeing the markets move a little sideways here,” said Megan Horneman, director of portfolio strategy at Verdence Capital Advisors.
+“We’ve gotten all these fantastic growth numbers, and now we’ve got to look past that and look toward the future at the actual growth beyond the pandemic, and people are just trying to get a handle on what that may look like.”

 Markets have been wobbly all week as investors closely watch the labor markets for more signs of economic growth and consider any information that could give more clues about rising inflation.
 Labor costs rose at a 1.7% rate in the first quarter, up from the initial estimate that costs had fallen 0.3%.
 That could stoke more fears that inflation might run hotter than expected.